FaisalGH9/From-Tube-to-Thought-cloud/README.md

 5. Content is indexed using OpenAI embeddings and BM25
 6. User queries are processed with hybrid semantic/keyword search
 7. Contextually relevant responses are generated via OpenAI's language models

+### RAG Architecture

+From-Tube-To-Thought implements a Retrieval Augmented Generation (RAG) architecture to ensure all responses are grounded in the actual video content:

+1. **Retrieval Component**: ChromaDB vector database with hybrid search combining vector similarity and BM25
+2. **Augmentation Component**: Context preparation and prompt engineering with relevant transcript segments
+3. **Generation Component**: LLM-based response generation that stays faithful to the retrieved context

+### Agentic AI System

+The application includes an autonomous translator agent that:

+1. Intelligently selects between language detection and translation tools
+2. Makes decisions about when translation is needed
+3. Handles cross-language interactions automatically
+4. Follows a reasoning process to determine appropriate steps

 ## Installation